abstralexis/aoc2024/README.md

 and it will run fast anyway.
 I just checked all permutations manually for each entry and it worked somehow.
 Unrelated, Rudolph's nose is now going green and he has an extra antler.
 ### Day 3
+#### Part 1: Someone left in a strcpy vulnerability
+So the memory is corrupted.
+It must have been written in C. The first part was entertaining to do.
+I had to remember regex that I haven't done in years, and somehow got it working.
+#### Part 2: Do Do Do Do Do Do
+So apparently we have these instructions that also need to run so we don't end up adding too much.
+This part sent me nuts.
+Regex matching between a string predicate A and a string predicate B, where it only matches up to the first occurrence of B, is a pain.
+I had to learn lookbehind wizardry, and when I came to putting it into code i realised Rust's regex library doesn't support it.
+I had to remove them with an editor online and then use that as the puzzle input.
+That worked.
+### Day 4
 ```rs
 todo!();
 ```